+For many projects, the Facility Plan documents the selection of the preferred treatment option and may be sufficient to meet the alternatives analysis requirement of the ADR depending on the specific parameters of concern.
 All discharges requiring a permit must be provided with a level of treatment equal to or exceeding the requirements in R317-3 for technology based effluent limitations.
-As provided in R317-32, minimum technology based treatment requirements for POTWs consist of secondary treatment and applicable limitations and standards.
-The technology based review for POTWs in the Clean Water State Revolving Fund (SRF) process is accomplished through the Facility's Plan and Environmental Assessment.
+As provided in R317-3, minimum technology based treatment requirements for POTWs consist of secondary treatment and applicable limitations and standards.
+The technology based review for POTWs in the Clean Water State Revolving Fund (SRF) process is accomplished through the Facility Plan and Environmental Assessment.
 The requirements of the process include an investigation of project need, alternatives, effluent limitations, future conditions, and an Environmental Assessment.
-The technology based review for POTWs subject to the SRF process generally is satisfied on completion of the Facility Plan, Environmental Assessment, public participation, and DWQ approval. -The technology based review for POTWs that are not in the SRF process is conducted through the UPDES permitting process.
+The technology based review for POTWs subject to the SRF process generally is satisfied on completion of the Facility Plan, Environmental Assessment, public participation, and DWQ approval.
+The technology based review for POTWs that are not in the SRF process is conducted through the UPDES permitting process.

-The technology based review for non-POTW facilities likewise is conducted during the 714 UPDES permitting and technology based requirements and are applied when the permit is drafted.
+The technology based review for non-POTW facilities likewise is conducted during the UPDES permitting and technology based requirements and are applied when the permit is drafted.
 DWQ has adopted categorical standards for discharges from various types of industries.
 Existing industrial discharges are required to achieve the best conventional pollutant control technology for conventional pollutants and the best available technology for nonconventional and toxic pollutants.
-Certain new industrial discharges are required to comply with new source performance standards based on the best available demonstrated control technology. -Effluent limitations for parameters or industries not covered by the categorical standards and limitations are established on a case-by-case basis, based on best professional judgment. -The technology review is complete when the Executive Secretary Director approves the draft permit.
+Certain new industrial discharges are required to comply with new source performance standards based on the best available demonstrated control technology.
+Effluent limitations for parameters or industries not covered by the categorical standards and limitations are established on a case-by-case basis, based on best professional judgment.
+The technology review is complete when the Director approves the draft permit.

-If a Level II review was conducted for the facility for a previous renewal that was based on the design basis of the facility and a Level II review is required for permit reissuance, and if the previous Level II review was based on the design basis of the facility, the applicant should include a written statement certifying that: 1) all alternative treatment processes remain applicable and that the applicant is not aware of alternatives that were not previously considered, 2) that reasonable alternative operation and maintenance procedures are not available that would reduce degradation of the receiving water if implemented.
+If a Level II review was conducted for the facility for a previous renewal that was based on the design basis of the facility and a Level II review is required for permit reissuance, the applicant should include a written statement certifying that: 1) all alternative treatment processes remain applicable and that the applicant is not aware of alternatives that were not previously considered, 2) that reasonable alternative operation and maintenance procedures are not available that would reduce degradation of the receiving water if implemented.

-5.2.35 Finalizing the Alternatives Work Plan Analysis Scope of Work
+5.2.3 Finalizing the Alternatives Analysis Scope of Work